-Justin Lee Slone

-Justin Lee Slone, 26, of

-Wayland, died Monday,

-August 17, 2009, at Cabell
+Wayland, died Monday, August 17, 2009, at Cabell Huntington Hospital.

-Huntington Hospital.

-Born September 25, 1982, in

-Martin, he was the son of Leo

-and Joyce Belcher Slone.
-He

-was a meat cutter for
+Born September 25, 1982, in was a meat cutter for Baptist Church.

-McDowell IGA, and attended

-the Martin Branch Freewill

-Baptist Church.

-He is survived by his

-Baptist Church.
 He is survived by his fiancee, Rachel Jean Patton.

-In addition to his parents, and fiancee, survivors include one son, Shannon A. Slone; two brothers: Joey and Jason Slone; and two sisters.
-Amanda Slone and Rhonda
+In addition to his parents, and fiancee, survivors include one son, Shannon A. Slone; two brothers: Joey and Jason Slone; and two sisters: Amanda Slone and Rhonda